Tips for Grading Writing Masterpieces and On-Demands

 Don’t spend time marking up your students’ writing.
 Instead of circling every word that is misspelled and every word that should have been capitalized, just highlight or circle the appropriate box on the rubric for errors.

+This will save you so much time when grading student writing.
 It’s much faster to circle the box on your rubric than it is to write notes explaining yourself to students.
 And honestly, all of those marks on their paper will discourage them!

 5. Schedule Time to Grade